panoply/spx/docs/src/views/docs/components/overview.md

 # Components

-SPX components serve as a fundamental DOM enhancement and enabling the creation of interactive logic within web applications.
+SPX components serve as a fundamental DOM enhancement and enable the creation of interactive logic within web applications.
 Below illustrates the basic context provided in an SPX component.

 <!-- prettier-ignore -->
 ```ts